Favorite Moments from Star Wars: Clone Wars

 Image is a poster for the series Star Wars Andor.
 Cassian is front and center with tie fighters and x-wings flying in the background.
 Below are the cast of the show.

 I was so excited to watch Andor.
-Rogue One is one of the best Star Wars movies and I liked how the characters have their moments to shine.
-When Cassian was first introduced, he seems broken by the Rebellion.
-He’s been forced to do things for the greater good which had a personal cost for him.
+Rogue One is one of the best Star Wars movies, and I liked how the characters have their moments to shine.
+When Cassian was first introduced, he seemed broken by the Rebellion.
+He has been forced to do things for the greater good, which has had a personal cost for him.
 His character stood out to me.
 I was elated to hear he would star in his own show.
 After finishing Andor, this feels less like a Star Wars series and more of a heist/espionage slow-building show that just happens to exist in the Star Wars universe.

 Five years before the Battle of Yavin, Cassian Andor (played by Diego Luna) is looking for his missing sister.
 He is gathering evidence of her whereabouts when he’s interrupted.
 He kills two officers in self-defense before fleeing the scene.
-The Empire starts to get involved thanks to Syril Karn (played by Kyle Soller) who wants to solve the murders and tracks Cassian.
+The Empire becomes involved thanks to Syril Karn (played by Kyle Soller), who wants to solve the murders and tracks Cassian.
 Cassian, in the meantime, is trying to sell Imperial Navigation technology for credits.
-Cassian’s ally, Bix (played by Adria Arjona) sets him up with Luthen Rael (played by Stellan Skarsgård) to make the deal.
-Luthen convinces Cassian to help his team with a heist which will help to devastate the Empire.
-Cassian throughout the show gets involved in various schemes which will help deal blows to the Empire from behind the scenes.
+Cassian’s ally, Bix (played by Adria Arjona), sets him up with Luthen Rael (played by Stellan Skarsgård) to make the deal.
+Luthen convinces Cassian to help his team with a heist that will help to devastate the Empire.
+Cassian, throughout the show, gets involved in various schemes that will help deal blows to the Empire from behind the scenes.

 The cast for Andor is so good!
 It feels like no time has passed since Diego Luna played Cassian in Rogue One.
-Sometimes when there is a lot of time that passes between these releases, it can feel a little jarring.
+Sometimes, when a lot of time passes between these releases, it can feel a little jarring.
 However, Diego clearly steps back in as Cassian.
-Andy Serkis has a small presence in the show which I don’t want to go into any more detail about because of spoilers.
-Stellan Skarsgård acts as a mentor of sorts to Cassian along with all the secrecy in planning all of his movements.
-He’s willing to make those hard choices which I can see is where Cassian learned this from.
-The cast is impeccable which makes the show that much better.
+Andy Serkis has a small presence in the show, which I don’t want to go into any more detail about because of spoilers.
+Stellan Skarsgård acts as a mentor of sorts to Cassian, along with all the secrecy in planning his movements.
+He’s willing to make those hard choices, which I can see is where Cassian learned this from.
+The cast is impeccable, which makes the show that much better.

-The episodes have a nice mix between the lore and the action.
-There is a lot of story-building in Andor which I personally enjoy because I think it establishes Andor’s place in the franchise.
+The episodes have a nice mix of the lore and the action.
+There is a lot of story-building in Andor, which I personally enjoy because it establishes Andor’s place in the franchise.
 The heist episodes are a blast to watch because the plan that’s been built over time starts to come together.
 I think the prison break episode was a highlight of the series because of how Cassian always seems to be at the center of the spark that leads to a battle.

 The Night Agent (2023)

 The cast of The Night Watch is stellar.
 It’s easy to focus on both Peter and Rose.
-Their chemistry together was believable and they had a good partnership together.
-Besides Peter and Rose, there’s Chelsea Arrington (played by Fola Evans-Akingbola) who is a Secret Service Agent guarding the Vice President’s Daughter, Maddie Redfield (played by Sarah Desjardins).
-Chelsea develops a personal bond with Maddie and when Maddie is kidnapped, Chelsea ends up bumping into Peter and Rose.
+Their chemistry together was believable, and they had a good partnership together.
+Besides Peter and Rose, there’s Chelsea Arrington (played by Fola Evans-Akingbola), who is a Secret Service Agent guarding the Vice President’s Daughter, Maddie Redfield (played by Sarah Desjardins).
+Chelsea develops a personal bond with Maddie, and when Maddie is kidnapped, Chelsea ends up bumping into Peter and Rose.
 They figure out their missions are aligned and they team up together.
 Chelsea plays a big role in stopping the attack in the last episode.
-Another standout is Chief of Staff Diane Farr (played by Hong Chau) who is Peter’s ally and who originally recruited him.
+Another standout is Chief of Staff Diane Farr (played by Hong Chau), who is Peter’s ally and who originally recruited him.
 Diane is navigating all the political turmoil with several key players in the President’s cabinet.
 The Night Watch has so many different side stories and plots that all end up coming together in the end.
-It’s so satisfying to watch.
+It’s interesting to watch.

 I think what makes The Night Watch a standout is the reveals throughout the show as to who is responsible.
 Without including spoilers, there’s one episode in particular that had me in awe at who was revealed to be involved.
 When Peter realizes this, you can see in his facial features how shocked he is.
 In any show with this type of concept, if the show doesn’t have twists, it can be underwhelming, to say the least.